cirrusasf/hello/README.md

-This project demo conda env, packageing the python project, docker container.
+This project demo conda env, packing the python project, docker container, and git action.